DTJustice/dispute-resolution-demo/README.md

 - type `grunt` to run the build
 - browse [http://localhost:9999/](http://localhost:9999/) to preview files in the browser
 - update [acceptance tests](test/acceptance/) for new/changed features
-- add new functionality to the [custom script](src/dispute-pathways.js)
+- add new functionality to the custom script: [src/dispute-pathways.js](src/dispute-pathways.js)

 ### Publishing changes

 - update the version in git
-- liase with the Channel improvement team in the One-Stop-Shop strategy and implementation office to publish the script to www.qld.gov.au
+- liase with the Channel improvement team in the One-Stop-Shop strategy and implementation office (OSSSIO) to publish the script to www.qld.gov.au

 [data]: https://data.qld.gov.au
 [SWE]: https://github.com/qld-gov-au/swe_template